NationalSecurityAgency/emissary/DEVELOPING.md

 #### PostTransform

-Since the other primary phases of the workflow had "hook" stages in between them, it seemed good to have one here too.
 Nothing past this phase will cause the workflow engine to go back to the ID phase of the workflow, things must continue forward in the workflow stages from here.

 #### Analyze